alibaba/IOC-golang/README.md

 // +ioc:autowire:type=singleton
 The marker autowire model is the singleton, as well as the normal multi-instance model, the config configuration model, the grpc client model and other extensions.

-// +ioc:autowire:interface=Service
-Markers implement the interface Service and can be injected into objects of type Service .
 ````

 ###  More